 PROGRAM OVERVIEW The Department of Art and Design helps students to develop their artistic and intellectual potential, explore new areas, and discover career opportunities.
 Drake offers both intensive experiences in art and a solid liberal arts education.
 Students are immersed in a professional art and design environment where they can develop comprehensive technical skills and achieve formal and conceptual abilities in preparation for rewarding visual arts careers.

-FACULTY The Department of Art and Design includes 10 full-time faculty, all of whom hold the highest degrees in their field and are practicing designers, artists and scholars.
-All 5 full-time studio art faculty are engaged in teaching classes from the introductory to advanced levels.
+FACULTY The Department of Art and Design includes 10 full-time faculty, all of whom hold the highest degrees in their field and are practicing designers, artists, and scholars.
+All five full-time studio art faculty are engaged in teaching classes from the introductory to advanced levels.

-ACADEMIC PREPARATION Students are not requierd to prepare a presentation of their work to be admitted to the studio arts program at Drake.
+ACADEMIC PREPARATION Students are not required to prepare a presentation of their work to be admitted to the studio arts program at Drake.
 However, in order to be eligible for merit scholarships offered by the Department of Art and Design, students must submit an application and portfolio of digital images of their work.
-A scholarship application form that requires applicants to submit digital images of their work is available on the Department of Art and Design Web site.
+A scholarship application form that requires applicants to submit digital images of their work is available on the Department of Art and Design website.

 Drawing provides fundamental skills for students majoring in all areas of the visual arts.
 The drawing emphasis develops formal and conceptual abilities as the basis for expressive representation and visual communication.
 Each course is designed to expand students’ understanding of pictorial structures and the process of conceptualization, utilizing a full range of graphic elements.
 Students are introduced to a variety of media and subject matter, and imagery will be developed through the balance of observation and conceptualization.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.